Norwegian Sun

-Norwegian Sun is a Sun class cruise ship operated by Norwegian Cruise Line.
+Norwegian Sun is a Sun-class cruise ship operated by Norwegian Cruise Line.
 She entered service in 2001 in a dual christening ceremony at the Port of Miami with Norwegian Star.
 She was constructed at the Lloyd Werft shipyard in Bremerhaven, Germany.

+On April 7, 2025, it was announced Norwegian Sun, along with her sister ship Norwegian Sky would be put on a long term charter to Cordelia Cruises.
+Norwegian Sun will transfer out of the Norwegian fleet in 2027.

 Vessel class

 Norwegian Sun is the third and final ship of this design.
 She was preceded by Norwegian Sky (entered service in 1999, relaunched as Pride of Aloha in 2004); and Costa Victoria of Costa Cruises (entered service in 1996).
 NCL defines both Norwegian Sun and Norwegian Sky as Sun class ships.

 Cruising areas

 Beginning October 2010, she was homeported at Port Canaveral, later Miami, Florida.